 When deciding between a structured settlement and a lump sum payment, there are a few factors to consider to help you make the best choice for your situation.

 - First, consider your financial goals.
 If you have long-term financial needs, such as ongoing medical expenses, a structured settlement may provide you with a steady stream of income over time.
 If you have more immediate financial responsibilities, a lump sum payment may be more beneficial.

-The application of taxes depends on the purpose of the compensation being received.
-For example, monies received on account of the loss of income are entirely taxable.
-Also, the correct usage of settlement monies will determine whether taxes are payable or not since investments made from settlement monies will be taxed at the usual rates.
+- Next, consider the tax implications of each option.
+Lump sum payments may be subject to higher taxes than structured settlements, which can be spread out over time and may be taxed at a lower rate.
+For example, monies received due to the loss of income are entirely taxable.
+Additionally, the correct usage of settlement monies will determine whether taxes are payable or not, as investments made from settlement monies will be taxed at the usual rates.

 Need a settlement advance?
-Contact Baker Street Funding at 888-711-3599 to get started with your lawsuit loan application and get funded in as little as 24 hours.
+Contact Baker Street Funding at 888-711-3599 to get started with your lawsuit funding application today.